BKaperick/MyLab/README.md

 		iii.
 Any white space in between variable names, operators, etc. can be any number of spaces without issue.

 			In fact, between operators, no space is necessary at all.
 For example, all of the following are valid:

 			"A=B+C"
 			"A =B+    C"
 			"A=  B +C"

+		iv.
+Output can be supressed in any function by including a semicolon in your input.
+		     Note: by default, defining new variables will print the matrix of interest to stdout.

+ 		     	A semicolon anywhere in the input will work, for example:

+			"varA = varB;    -- Good use of semicolon
+			"var;A=   varB"  -- I would strongly suggest not doing this.
+It looks bad.
+			"varA; =varB"	 -- This is also just confusing.
+I would not suggest doing it.